dweb-camp-2019/meshnet/testnet/README.md

 You will need two Raspberry Pi 3B or 3B+ with SD cards, and probably ethernet cables to connect devices (e.g. laptops) to the Raspberry Pi local network.

-1. Flash the SD card with [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
+1. Flash the SD card with [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/).

 1. Create an empty file named **ssh** to enable SSH when the Pi boots: